 What does that tell you?
 Other than a whole lot of people probably didn’t get a raise that year?
 It’s an indication—a clear message—that none of us can afford to be lax when it comes to online security.
 Even if you’re that little guy with a hobby site.

 Use a VPN

 Install a security plugin.
 You have a choice of a free option here as well, and any number of plugins to choose from.
-Some plugins are more feature rich than others, some are more complex and may require more setup, so choose one that works for your specific situation.
+Some plugins are more feature rich than others, and some are more complex and may require more setup, so choose one that works for your specific situation.

 Disallow File Editing

-Turn of the file editing feature.
+Turn off the file editing feature.
 The WordPress codex recommends taking this step, and it can be done by either manually editing a few lines of code in the wp-config.php file or by installing a plugin that will do it for you.
 If you’re making the change manually, simply add the following to your wp-config.php file:

 Hide Sensitive Files

 Speaking of your wp-config.php file, you should also hide it and your .htaccess files.
-Please note these steps, this and the one above, are not to be taken lightly.
+Please note these steps, and the ones above, are not to be taken lightly.
 If you don’t know what you’re doing, I don’t recommend manually editing any of the WordPress core files.
 If you feel confident, take a backup of these files before doing anything, and then make the necessary changes.